dliyamuf/hotel_book_cancellation/README.md

 - Sensitive to Feature Scaling
 - Performance drops as feature count increases (Curse of Dimensionality).

+The k=3 is choosen for this analysis because it provides a balance between sensitivity to local patterns and reducing noise.

 **Logistic Regression**

+Logistic Regression predicts the probability of a class using the sigmoid function, converting linear combinations of input features into values between 0 and 1.
+It works well for binary classification, is interpretable, but assumes a linear relationship between features and the log-odds of the outcome.

 Pros:
 - Works well on large datasets with many features.